Computable analysis on the space of marked groups: Differences between Borel and effective Borel hierarchies

 \begin{proof} This is proven just as Theorem \ref{thm:Boone-Novikov-reformulated}: one considers basic clopen sets $\Omega_{R;\,w}^{k}$, where $R$ are the relations given in Slobodskoi's Unstated Theorem, and $w$ varies. \end{proof} Using this corollary of Slobodskoi's Theorem, we can obtain more information of the set of LEF groups.

 In \cite[Theorem 11]{Moschovakis1964}, Moschovakis proved that two notions of ``effectively open sets'' agree on recursive Polish spaces: computable unions of open balls, which are known as \emph{Lacombe sets}, and ``recursively open sets'' \cite{Moschovakis1964}, which are semi-decidable sets for which there is an algorithm that on input a point in the set produces the radius of a ball that is still contained in this set.
 This result cannot be applied to the space of marked groups, and thus there are several competing notions of ``effectively open sets''.
 It is an open problem whether Lacombe sets and recursively open sets agree in the space of marked groups.
 However, it is always the case that the set of Lacombe sets forms a subset of the set of recursively open sets, thus being a Lacombe set is a priori more restrictive than being a recursively open set.
+Note that many authors \emph{define} the ``computably open sets'' to be the Lacombe sets \cite{Weihrauch2009}.

 We will now show: \begin{thm} The set of LEF groups is not a co-Lacombe set, that is to say its complement cannot be written as a computable union of basic clopen sets. \end{thm}

-Thus the set of LEF groups is a closed set that is not ``effectively closed'', but for a restricted sense of ``effectively closed''.
-We could ask more generally whether it can be ``recursively closed'' in the sense of Moschovakis.
-This result would be an immediate consequence of Conjecture \ref{conj:LEF not CO SD}. \begin{proof} Suppose that the set of non-LEF groups can be written as a computable union of basic clopen sets:
+\begin{proof} Suppose that the set of non-LEF groups can be written as a computable union of basic clopen sets:

 where the map $i\mapsto\Omega_{i}$ is computable.
 We show that this implies that there is an algorithm that stops exactly on basic clopen sets that contain no finite groups, contradicting Corollary \ref{cor:Cor to Strong Slobodskoi}.